1millionwomentotech/toolkitten/summer-of-code/week-11/day-4.md

 ### Today we will learn

 * How to create an AR app that takes the marker and the objects from a server
-* How to create and later download Unity AssetsBundles, which are a format of unity to pack information of a specific prefabs in a lighter way
+* How to create and later download Unity AssetsBundles, wich are a format of unity to pack information of a specific prefabs in a lighter way

 ## Day 4 Asset bundles in Unity - Create, download and add to target